goetzk/django-social-feeds-parser/README.rst

         'your.socialfeedsparser.source',
     )

-For each service you add, you will need to configure their API accesses:
+For each service you add, you will need to configure their API accesses.
+Leaving the SOCIALFEEDSPARSER_SOURCE list empty will allow migrations to run without configuration.

 Facebook